nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-05-llc_franchise_opportunities.md

 -   **Contractual Obligations**: Franchise agreements typically come with strict contractual obligations that must be followed.
 Failure to comply with these obligations can result in termination of the agreement and loss of your investment.

-## Case Studies: Famous Franchises Operated as LLCs
+## Famous Franchises Operated as LLCs

 ### Subway